pouriya/pcrypt/README.md

                    encrypt all internal directories too.
 Its default value is current working directory or /p/test/A.
   -f FILE          The filename to (en|de)crypt.
-  -D               Switchs to decryption mode.
+  -D               Switches to decryption mode.
 If -f is not set, It tries to
                    decrypt its default encrypted file name or 'b1gs3cr3t.pcrypt'
-  -E               Switchs to encryption mode (which is the default
+  -E               Switches to encryption mode (which is the default
                    behaviour).
 The default encrypted file name for folders is 'b1gs3cr3t.pcrypt'
   --show-password  Shows your password when you type/paste it.